JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 ---
-title: Supported Types
+title: Type System
 lang: en
 outline: deep
 ---
-# Supported Types
+# Type System

-This page consists of a list of types that are serializable in the runtime.
+This page consists of explanations on types that are serializable in the runtime.
 In addition, this page includes how to define a custom serializable type and versioning.